 - If mailing, check or money order payment for registration

-When remitting payment for a NEW property registration please be sure to include the following:
+When remitting payment for a NEW Non-Owner Occupied Property registration please be sure to include the following:

 - If mailing, check or money order payment for registration.

 Ways to Pay for Short-Term Rental Property License & Taxes

 - Payment and registration can ONLY be received via our registration website for Short-Term Rentals: Short-Term Rental License & Tax Payment Link